raspberrypilearning/321-make-mentor-guide/en/quiz1/question_1.md

  --- feedback ---

-Not quite, 'Learn' was one of our original options for the step-by-step projects, but a panel of creators from our community firmly told us they preferred a different name. 🤣
+Not quite.
+'Learn' was one of our original options for the step-by-step projects, but a panel of creators from our community firmly told us they would prefer a different name. 🤣

  --- /feedback ---